Sudarshan-gurav/sudarshan-gurav.github.io/README.md

 *junk        : 1*

-**Description : first approch it take more time to count number of occurrences**
+**Description : first approch it take more time to count number of occurrences in that program i have use regular expression**

 **Author      : Krishagni solution private limited.**

 **Date        : 16/01/2018.**

 **version     : KSPL V1.0.**
+**About Approach :